How many times have you heard about the "metaverse" but haven't really taken the time to understand what it is? Maybe you think it has something to...

 When price action reaches a pivot level it could be:

-If you see the price action approaching a pivot point on the chart, you should treat the situation as a normal trading level.
-If the price starts hesitating when reaching this level and suddenly bounces in the opposite direction, you can then trade in the direction of the bounce.
+All things considered, if you see the price action approaching a pivot point on the chart, you should treat the situation as a normal trading level.
+Nonetheless, if the price starts hesitating when reaching this level and suddenly bounces in the opposite direction, you might then trade in the direction of the bounce.

-However, if the price action breaks through a pivot, then we can expect the action to continue in the direction of the breakout.
-When price clears the level, it is called a pivot point breakout.
+However, if the price action breaks through a pivot, then we should expect the action to continue in the direction of the breakout.
+This is called a pivot point breakout.

-Now that we understand the basic structure of pivot points, let’s now review two basic trading strategies – pivot point bounces and pivot level breakouts.
+Now that we understand the basic structure of pivot points, let’s now review two basic trading strategies – pivot level breakouts and pivot point bounces.

 You should hold your pivot point breakout trade at least until the price action reaches the next pivot level.